Oriyans-sunset/AdventureLog/README.md

 # AdventureLog

-Playful daily adventure logger built with Expo + expo-router.
+Adventure logger built with Expo.
 Log quick moments with an emoji, optional location, and see a whimsical timeline and basic insights.

 ## Quick Start

 Prerequisites
-- Node.js 18+ (LTS recommended)
+- Node.js
 - iOS Simulator (Xcode) or Android Emulator (Android Studio) optional

 Install and run